h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 3. Decision Tree Path for the person in row 11427

 We can observe divergence on the ICE plot and confirm possible interactions with the surrogate decision tree (the grey path).
-There seems to be interactions between PAY_0, PAY_6, and PAY_2 when PAY_0 = 3 - 4.
+Note there seems to be interactions between PAY_0, PAY_6, and PAY_2.

 2\. **Return to Task 6 question 7** to conclude K-LIME.